Last Updated: May 19, 2026

 We retain your account information while your Helmit account is active.
 If you choose to delete your Helmit account, we will delete your personal account data (name, email, phone) from our active databases.
 Generally, if you cancel your account, we aim to remove or anonymize your personal data from our systems within 30 days, except where retention is legally mandated.

-All message content and related data that you have collected via the Helmit App is stored locally and not on Helmit's servers.
-Thus, we do not have a separate retention policy for that data on our side – it remains under your control.
-Please note that if you uninstall the Helmit App without deleting your account or child profiles first, the data files on your device might remain in the system.
+All message content and related data collected via the Helmit Desktop App is stored locally on your device and not on Helmit's servers.
+We do not have a server-side retention policy for this data — it remains entirely under your control.
+Please note that if you uninstall the desktop app without first deleting child profiles, data files on your device may remain on the system.

 Your Deletion Rights: